-Forbearance of federal loans are usually granted for the following reasons:
+Forbearance of federal loans are divided into two categories: General and Mandatory.
+General forbearances usually are granted for the following reasons:

-- Monthly loan payments total more than 20 percent of the borrower’s monthly income.
+- Monthly loan payments total more than 20% of the borrower’s monthly income

-Generally, forbearances are easier to obtain than deferments.
-Loan forbearances are generally granted for up to one year at a time, and you may be able to get a forbearance even if you are already in default.
+Forbearance is easier to obtain than deferments.
+Loan forbearances are granted for up to one year at a time, and you may be able to get a forbearance even if you are already in default.